 If the US\$50 million principal amount of the Orion Convertible Loan is converted in full, at the Conversion Price, a total of 19,389,313 Orion Conversion Shares will be issuable to Orion.
-See "General Development of the Business - Three Year History - Sprott and Orion Financing Arrangements - Orion Convertible Loan".
+See "General Development of the Business - Three Year History - Orion and Sprott Financing Arrangements - Orion Convertible Loan".

-If the US\$10 million principal amount of the Sprott Convertible Loan is converted in full, at the Conversion Price, a total of 3,860,152 Sprott Conversion Shares will be issuable to Sprott.
-See "General Development of the Business - Three Year History - Sprott and Orion Financing Arrangements - Sprott Convertible Loan".
+If the remaining US\$8.2 million principal amount of the Sprott Convertible Loan is converted in full, at the Conversion Price, a total of 3,165,325 additional Sprott Conversion Shares will be issuable to Sprott.
+See "General Development of the Business - Three Year History -Orion and Sprott Financing Arrangements - Sprott Convertible Loan".